Treatment in patients ineligible for ASCT

-Melphalan-Prednisolone (MP) with the addition of bortezomib (Velcade®) is documented as better treatment than Melphalan-Prednisolone ( MP- which previously was the standard treatment).
+Melphalan-Prednisolone (MP) with the addition of bortezomib (Velcade®) is documented as better treatment than Melphalan-Prednisolone (MP- which previously was the standard treatment).
 Other drug combinations have not been tested against MPV.
-MPV is in Norway, and also in Europe, the most established and used first-line treatment for patients not relevant for high-dose therapy with stem cell transplantation.
+MPV is in Norway, and also in Europe, an established first-line treatment for patients not eligible for high-dose therapy with stem cell transplantation.

-Standard treatment for patients <65-70 years of biological age with adequate general condition and good organ functions is HMAS (High-dose melphalan with autologous stem cell support).
-Treatment-related mortality is 1-2%.
+Standard treatment for patients <70 years of biological age with adequate general condition and good organ functions is ASCT (High-dose melphalan with autologous stem cell transplantation).
+Treatment-related mortality is around 1%.

-The availability of new medications such as thalidomide, bortezomib, and lenalidomide treatment give better response before HMAS and prolonged time to progression after HMAS.
-The induction treatment before HMAS is 4 cycles with combinations of chemotherapy and corticosteroids.
-Two regimes are in use in Norway today.
+The availability of new drugs such as thalidomide, bortezomib, and lenalidomide treatment give better response before ASCT and prolonged time to progression after ASCT.
+The induction treatment before ASCT is 4 cycles with combinations of myeloma directed drugs.
+Three regimes are in use in Norway today.
 One is a combination of cyclophosphamide, bortezomib (Velcade®) and dexamethasone, called VCD.
-The other is a combination of bortezomib, thalidomide and dexamethasone, so-called VTD.
+The other is a combination of bortezomib, thalidomide and dexamethasone, so-called VTD and the third is VRD (bortezomib, lenalidomide and dexamethasone).
+VRD is by many considered as the best regime.

 Conditioning with melphalan alone, without total-body radiation, is recommended.
-The dosage is usually 200 mg/m2, but the dosage should be reduced in elderly and patients with kidney failure.
+The dosage is usually 200 mg/m2, but the dosage could be reduced in elderly and in patients with renal failure.
+Tandem ASCT is currently carried out in selected patients with high-risk disease on FISH and suboptimal response of the first ASCT.

-HMAS may prolong survival in younger patients and in certain cases it may be appropriate to treat with allogeneic stem cell transplantation.
-Allogeneic stem cell transplantation has curative potential and can provide a very long remission in those with a suitable donor.
+ASCT prolongs survival in younger patients.
+Allogeneic stem cell transplantation has curative potential.
 However, the risk of fatal or troublesome side effects is so substantial that the treatment is rarely used.
-Allogeneic stem cell transplant with reduced pre-treatment is under evaluation in multiple studies and is so far not established in the primary treatment.
-The treatment is not applicable in the first-line treatment.
+The treatment is not used in the routine treatment.

-Patients who cannot be offered high-dose treatment are given chemotherapy to improve quality of life and prolong survival.
+Patients who cannot be offered high-dose treatment are given myeloma directe drugs to improve quality of life and prolong survival.

 Treatment of solitary tumor